The One Issue 4 - Coffee and Water

 Tap water is not ideal for coffee because it can contain impurities (for health) and can taste metallic or acidic.
 So is filtered water the solution?
 Not necessarily.
 Great tasting water does not always make great tasting coffee.
 Filtered water may reduce the amount of impurities in the water, but does not always have the correct level of minerals for coffee.

 Third Wave Water – a company featured on "Shark Tank" – develops mineral packets that, when mixed with distilled water, create the perfect level of minerals for coffee.
-We were so impressed with the product that we partnered with Third Wave Water.
-All Copper One subscribers receive a Third Wave Water mineral packet with each coffee bag.

 Pro tip: Distilled water without added minerals is the worst option because coffee oils need minerals to attach to.

 195–205 degrees Fahrenheit is commonly referred to as the target water temperature for brewing coffee.
 This is reasonable advice if the temperature can be maintained.
 The problem is that pour overs lose heat very quickly.
 I typically set the water temperature to 207 degrees to account for the temperature loss.
 If you can’t set your kettle to an exact temperature, let the water sit for 30–45 seconds after it starts to boil.

 Pro tip: If your coffee tastes sour, the water temperature is too low.
 If your coffee taste bitter, the water temperature is too high